florian-h05/webrtc-sip-gw/README.md

 ### Directory & Docker Compose File

-Create a new directory on your Docker host and place [docker-compose.yml](/docker-compose.yml) there.
+Create a new directory on your Docker host and place the [docker-compose.yml](/docker-compose.yml) there.

+If you want to disable the internal TLS, set the value of the `TLS_DISABLE` environment variable in the `docker-compose` file to `true`:

+Unless you have not explicitly disabled TLS:

-`cd` into the new directory.
+- `cd` into the new directory.

-Create a `ssl` folder.
+- Create a `ssl` folder.

 ### Certificate